Spittie/yapbl.py/README.md

     from yapbl import PushBullet

     # Create a PushBullet instance
-    # Obviously replace api_key with your actual Api Key, you can get one from https://www.pushbullet.com/account
+    # Obviously replace api_key with your actual Api Key
+    # You can get one from https://www.pushbullet.com/account
+    # api_key is optional
-    # api_key is optional, if not present yapbl will search PUSHBULLET_API_KEY in os.environ
+    # If not present yapbl will search PUSHBULLET_API_KEY in os.environ
     p = PushBullet(api_key)

     # Get your devices